Navigation: » No topics above this level«

 4. Choose the profile.

-Make sure you select the AD FS 2.0 profile supporting SAML 2.0:
+Make sure you select the AD FS 2.0 profile (though SAML 1.1 is employed):

 5. Configure the certificate.